Skip to content

 Insomnia

-Difficulty falling asleep, staying asleep, or waking too early — despite being exhausted.
+Difficulty falling asleep, staying asleep, or waking too early, despite feeling exhausted.
+It can build over days, weeks, or months.

 Sleep Anxiety

-Dreading bedtime, worrying about whether you'll sleep, and the frustration of watching the clock.
+Dreading bedtime, worrying about whether you'll sleep, and lying there watching the clock.
+The anxiety itself becomes part of the problem.

 Racing Thoughts at Night

-A mind that activates the moment your head hits the pillow — replaying, planning, worrying.
+A mind that switches on the moment your head hits the pillow: replaying, planning, worrying.
+Hard to quiet no matter how tired you are.

 Disrupted Sleep Patterns